Home Career Tips Using the biopsychosocial model of wellness to enhance social care

 Using the biopsychosocial model in social work

-Social workers make the connection between the various dimensions of the biopsychosocial model and treat them as a whole.
-Their proficiency lies in understanding the intricate interactions between biology, psychology and social context and utilizing this knowledge to provide holistic support that improves clients’ overall quality of life.
+Social workers connect the various dimensions of the biopsychosocial model and treat them as a whole.
+Their proficiency lies in understanding the intricate interactions between biology, psychology, and social context and utilizing this knowledge to provide holistic support that improves clients’ overall quality of life.

 The role of social workers in the healthcare system